 The first year I made these, I had 40 of these greenhouses because I was planting a lot of perennials.
 I was trying to establish a new landscape after removing four-dozen evergreens from our yard.
 I do not normally have that many milk jug greenhouses.
 Typically I have about 12 to 15 milk jug greenhouses each year to jumpstart my vegetable garden.

 Most of the seeds I use in the milk jugs are vegetable seeds.
 I do start some annual flowers and herbs in the jugs, too.
 Here are some of the seeds I purchased through Botanical Interests (my favorite source for organic and heirloom seeds!) to use in my milk jug greenhouses this past year:

 Homemade milk jug greenhouses are a quick and easy way to start your garden early.
 There is no need to wait until after your frost date to plant your seeds.
 Keep in mind you can make these greenhouses anywhere from four to 12 weeks before your final frost date.
 The greenhouses are a simple step toward in ground gardening.

-*This post was originally published in 2013 and has been updated and republished for accuracy and comprehensiveness.
+*This post was originally published in 2014 and has been updated and republished for accuracy and comprehensiveness.